prtcl/plonk/docs.md

 Core concepts:

 * Every time-based function returns a promise that has a progress method.
-* Every time-based function receives a callback function, which itself receives info like elapsed time, number of iterations, etc.
+* Every time-based function accepts a callback, which itself receives info like elapsed time, number of iterations, etc.
 * Many functions accept return values from callbacks that are either passed to the returned promise, or used to control behavior (e.g. interval timing).
 * All reported time values (intervals, elapsed time, etc) use a performance.now() style timestamp.
+* All timer functions catch errors that are thrown from their callbacks, then stop the timer and pass the error down the promise chain.
 * Unless otherwise noted, functions like `plonk.env` run at 60fps (e.g. 1000ms / 60fps = 16.666ms).

 Why promises instead of events?
 Promises are chainable, so you can do cool things like create ASR envelopes with just a few functions: